lucas56098/hydro_bsc_project/README.md

 ## Changes in last update
 ---
+Last Week
 - implemented roes approximate riemann solver plus additional diffusion
 - dam break problem 1D with analytical solution

+This Week
+- comparison animation for 1D dam break problem
+- turns out roe solver does not converge to analytical solution.
+Don't know where the mistake here is
+- Implemented HLL solver does the job though.
+(Reflective Boundary condition needs to be adapted).
+HLL quite diffusife as expected

 ---
 ### 2D Shallow water equations with Roe's approximate Riemann Solver